cobioda/longreadtools/README.md

 The next step in our analysis pipeline is to transfer the observation annotations from the `gene_matrix` Anndata object, which contains the short-read sequencing data, to the `isoform_matrix` Anndata object, which contains the long-read sequencing data.
-This is a critical step as it ensures that the metadata, which includes information such as cell type, condition, and experimental batch, is consistently annotated across both datasets.
 The [`transfer_obs`](https://cobioda.github.io/longreadtools/harmonisation_tools.html#transfer_obs) function from the longreadtools library is instrumental in this process.
 It meticulously maps the `.obs` attributes from one Anndata object to